isaac-sim/IsaacLab/docs/source/tutorials/05_controllers/run_osc.rst

 The OSC separates the operation of setting the desired command and computing the desired joint positions.
-To set the desired command, the user should provide command vector, which  includes the target commands (i.e., in the order they appear in the target_types argument of the OPC configuration), and the desired stiffness and damping ratio values if the impedance_mode is set to "variable_kp" or "variable".
+To set the desired command, the user should provide command vector, which  includes the target commands (i.e., in the order they appear in the target_types argument of the OSC configuration), and the desired stiffness and damping ratio values if the impedance_mode is set to "variable_kp" or "variable".
 They should be all in the same coordinate frame as the task frame (e.g., indicated with _task subscript) and concatanated together.